Bose-Einstein condensation in the Rindler space: Summary

-The system we have considered is an ideal gas composed of a complex scalar particle in the uniformly accelerating Minkowski space-time at zero-temperature.
-To this purpose, we have considered a free complex scalar field at finite density given in eq.(\ref{action}) in the Rindler space given in eq.(\ref{Rindler_metric}), and adopted an expression as in eqs.(\ref{BEC_representation1}) and (\ref{BEC_representation2}) to describe the Bose-Einstein condensation.
+In this study, based on the thermal excitation by the Unruh effect, we have analyzed the critical acceleration at which the BEC is formed as in (\ref{result}).
+The system we have considered is an accelerating ideal gas composed of a complex scalar particle in the Minkowski spacetime at zero temperature.
+For this purpose, we have considered a free complex scalar field at finite density given in (\ref{action}) in the Rindler coordinate system given in (\ref{Rindler_metric}).

-In our analysis, we have given the space-time integration in the action as the one without the $\rho$-integration to fix the acceleration and the Unruh temperature.
-This is different point from refs.\cite{Ohsaku:2004rv,Ebert:2006bh,Castorina:2012yg}.
-If performing the analysis like them, there will be no difference in the final result.
-However, it is thought that we should describe explicitly that the space-time integration in the action is the one without the $\rho$-integration to make clear the physical meaning.

-To carry out the calculation, we have picked up the leading terms in the integrals (\ref{Rel_Expansion1}).
-As a result, we could obtain a result as in eq.(\ref{result}).
-This manipulation means to assume that the complex scalar field considered in this paper has the critical temperature for the Bose-Einstein condensation in the temperature region $k_B T/2 \gg mc^2$, which is the relativistic situation that the particle's thermal motion energy is much higher than its static energy at the critical moment.
+In our analysis, we have picked up the leading term supposing that the value of the critical chemical potential is small as in (\ref{Rel_Expansion1}).
+This means to assume the relativistic situation, $k_B T/2 \gg mc^2$ (which corresponds to the situation that the energy of particle's thermal motion is very larger than its static energy).
+The analysis in the non-relativistic situation, $k_B T/2 \ll mc^2$, will be tried in the future work.

-We can consider the analysis in another extremal region such as the non-relativistic situation in which the particle's thermal motion energy at the critical moment is much less than the particle's static energy as $k_B T/2 \ll mc^2$, where this $T$ is around $T_c$.
-However, the middle calculations appearing in the expansion in this limit are very complicated, and the analysis in this limit is technically difficult.
-We take this to a future work.

-Furthermore, the problem on the divergence in eq.(\ref{density01}) has not been examined in this paper.
-We also take this to a future work.

-However, as mentioned in the introduction, there are papers concluding that the Unruh effect does not contribute to the restoration of the spontaneous symmetry breaking~\cite{Hill:1985wi}.
-The system in these papers is not the finite density unlike us, and their conclusion would not be applied to our study readily.

-However, we can see intuitively that the situation which our study and the refs.\cite{Ohsaku:2004rv, Ebert:2006bh, Castorina:2012yg} can lead is strange.
-Because, for a situation, it can be observed in different ways depending on the frame in which the observer stays.
-For example, for an observer in an inertial frame, it can be observed as a Bose-Einstein condensation state.
-But for an accelerating observer, it can be observed as an normal gas.
-Therefore they might be right after all.

-If we perform this study more, before that, it is thought that we should make clear whether their conclusion can hold or not in the finite density models like ours.

-In Ref.\cite{Kapusta:2006pm}, a critical temperature has been obtained in the same model with ours but the background space-time is taken to the Euclid space at finite temperature.
-Their result is $\sqrt{3d/m}$ as written there, and we can see that there is difference from our result in the factor.
-We think that this discrepancy originates in the difference between the Rindler space that has the event-horizons and the Euclid space and what our calculation has been performed only in the right wedge of the Rindler space.